 Please tick the appropriate box next to the question below.
 Yes Not Sure No 26 Can you see evidence that individuals are supported to maintain their personal hygiene?
 27 Can you see evidence that individuals receiving care understand how to call for assistance?
 28 Are family and friends encouraged to get involved in the care/support that is provided?
 29 Are individuals actively encouraged to do what they can for themselves, at their own pace?
 30 Are there systems in place that ensure that individuals only wear their own clothes?
 31 If an individual needs additional clinical support does the organisation arrange this immediately e.g. doctor, dentist, optician?
 32 If an individual displays 'unusual' behaviours that may be labelled challenging, do the staff seek to discover the meaning behind the behaviour e.g. pain, anxiety, boredom and take appropriate action?
 33 Have staff received training that helps them understand and respond to behaviours that challenge?
-COCIAL INTERACTION 2.4 SOCIAL INTERACTION Are individuals supported to maintain links with family 34 Are individuals supported to maintain links with family, friends and the local community?
+SOCIAL INTERACTION 34 Are individuals supported to maintain links with family, friends and the local community?
 35 Are individuals supported to make friends with other people?
 36 Do you see evidence that staff seek opportunities to sit and spend time with individuals receiving care/support?
 37 Are individuals encouraged to express their emotions?
 38 Are individuals offered opportunities to participate in social activities with others?
 39 Are individuals encouraged to enhance their personal level of physical activity?
 40 Are individuals encouraged to participate in activities that they find meaningful and worthwhile?
 41 Are individual's cultural needs understood and met?
 42 Does the organisation refer to multi-cultural or religious sources for help to understand an individual's needs?
 43 Is the organisation able to continue to provide care and support if the individual's condition deteriorates?
 LEARNING FROM EXPERIENCE 44 Does the organisation explain it's safeguarding procedures to you?
-45 Are you made aware of your rights in respect of the care your loved one will receive?
+45 Are you/your loved one made aware of your rights in respect of the care you/they will receive?

 Please tick the appropriate box next to the question below.
-Yes Not No Sure 46 Is your loved one made aware of their rights in respect of the care they will receive?
-47 Does the organisation actively welcome feedback on the quality of the service it provides?
-48 Does the organisation have systems in place that enable you to provide feedback easily and anonymously (if that's your preferred option)?
-49 Has the organisation fully explained their complaints procedure ?
+Yes Not Sure No 46 Does the organisation actively welcome feedback on the quality of the service it provides?
+47 Does the organisation have systems in place that enable you to provide feedback easily and anonymously (if that's your preferred option)?
+48 Has the organisation fully explained their complaints procedure ?